UMG-Odoo-Dev2/odoo_intern_task/README.md

    - ***This 4 space rule is not always mandatory***
 2. Use docstrings
    - ***There are both single and multi-line docstrings that can be used in Python***
-4. Wrap lines so that they don’t exceed 79 characters
+3. Wrap lines so that they don’t exceed 79 characters
-5. Use of regular and updated comments
+4. Use of regular and updated comments
    - ***Block comments and inline comments can be written by single ‘#’***
-7. Use of trailing commas
+5. Use of trailing commas
+   - ***This is not mandatory except while making a tuple***
-8. Use spaces around operators and after commas, but not directly inside bracketing constructs:
+6. Use spaces around operators and after commas, but not directly inside bracketing constructs:
-9. Naming Conventions
+7. Naming Conventions
-10. Characters that should not be used for identifiers
+8. Characters that should not be used for identifiers
-11. Don’t use non-ASCII characters in identifiers
+12. Don’t use non-ASCII characters in identifiers
-12. Name your classes and functions consistently
+13. Name your classes and functions consistently
-13.
+14.